 You will receive a notification when there has been a sustained grid outage, and a second notification once power has been restored.

 How many appliances can I back up with a single Powerwall?
 What loads will require multiple Powerwalls to back up?

 Each Powerwall can provide up to 5 kW of continuous power.
 You can back up any number of appliances, so long as their combined power usage does not exceed the total power rating of your Powerwalls.
-For the power needs of typical appliances, visit here for more information.
+Learn how you can estimate the power needs of typical home appliances.

 During a utility power outage, how do I extend the amount of time my home can run on Powerwall?

 The best way to extend your usage of Powerwall during an outage is to limit the energy consumption of your home.
 You can do this by monitoring your use of non-essential or energy-hungry appliances like air conditioners, plasma TVs, hairdryers, and hot tubs.
-For more information about typical power consumption of different household appliances, visit here.
+Learn more about typical power consumption of different household appliances.